ben-zen/hugo-in-tui-tive/README.md

-# hugo-theme-in-tui-tive
+# InTUItive (in-tui-tive)

-**InTUItive** is the theme I assembled for my blog, starting from the already text-forward theme [flat][^hugo-theme-flat]; in its first iterations here I'm spilling the innards of my personal blog's structure out, because I legitimately just copied the sources to flat into my repo and then just started paring down the structure to my preferred form.
+**InTUItive** is the theme I assembled for my blog, starting from the already text-forward theme flat[^hugo-theme-flat]; in its first iterations here I'm spilling the innards of my personal blog's structure out, because I legitimately just copied the sources to flat into my repo and then just started paring down the structure to my preferred form.

 ## Minimalist site structure